Skip to content

 Instead of providing pay stubs or tax returns as verifications, borrowers could just state their income on the application.
 And yes, lenders simply had to take their word for it.

 As you can imagine, this led to a ton of misstated incomes.
-On average, borrowers would state their incomes as 15–20% higher than it actually was.
+On average, borrowers would state their incomes as 15–20% higher than it was.

 Stated income loans have evolved drastically since their origins.
 While you don’t have to provide proof of income, lenders can assess your eligibility with your bank statements or other financial documents.